Code-Institute-Submissions/milestone-project-2/README.md

 ## Deployment
 - i have successfully deployed my website, which is hosted on github. the deployed version and the local versions are the same.
+ The site can be found here : (https://jakematthews1234.github.io/milestone-project-2/)

 ## Credits